-Biology Major- Pre-Veterinary Medicine Option 2022-2023
+Biology Major- Pre-Veterinary Medicine Option 2023-24

-Document available online at https://ib.oregonstate.edu/advising/planners.
+Document available online at https://ib.oregonstate.edu/undergraduate/advising/college-advising-guide.

-Biology majors may obtain an option in Pre-Veterinary Medicine by satisfying the requirements below with a 3.0 GPA.
-Courses used to satisfy these requirements also satisfy the Biology and Society, Organismal Biology, Physiology, Writing Intensive Course (WIC), Physics or Computational and Quantitative Applications, and Experiential Learning or Integrative Biology Elective requirements in the Biology major.
+Biology majors may obtain an option in pre-veterinary medicine by satisfying the requirements below with a 3.0 GPA.
+Courses used to satisfy these requirements also satisfy the Biology and Society, Organismal Biology, Physiology, Writing Intensive Course (WIC), Physics or Computational and Quantitative Applications, and Experiential Learning or Integrative Biology Elective requirements in the biology major.
 Students completing the requirements listed below will meet the prerequisites for most AAVMC accredited veterinary schools in the U.S. and abroad.
-Other coursework taken abroad or at Hatfield may be approved by the IB lead advisor.
 Students should always consult the requirements of all schools to which they plan to apply, and many schools will not accept online prerequisite courses (particularly those with online labs) or prerequisite courses taken during study abroad.
 Previous versions of this option are different and are tracked in MyDegrees.
 All courses and prerequisites are subject to change, and the listing of term is based on projected Corvallis campus offerings.